 Scientific investigations of Catatumbo Lightning continue up to this day and there appear new explanations for it.
 But most likely it has been explained already in 1911 by Melchor Bravo Centeno.

 High mountains surround Maracaibo plain from three sides.
-Specific wind (low level jet) blows from the only side which is free of mountains – from the north-east.
+Specific wind (low-level jet) blows from the only side which is free of mountains – from the north-east.
 Hot tropical sun has heated the lake and swamps during the day – wind accumulates the produced heat and moistness.

 The disruption of Catatumbo Lightning in 2010 is alarming message – something seems to be changing in the local climate.
 Most likely some part of the blame lies in the deforestation and development of agriculture around Lake Maracaibo.

 It is estimated that Maracaibo Lightning produces approximately 10% of tropospheric ozone of the world.
-Although it is located in the upper layers of troposphere, most likely it does not help to build up the protective ozone layer of Earth which is located higher in atmosphere – in stratosphere.
+Although it is located in the upper layers of the troposphere, most likely it does not help to build up the protective ozone layer of Earth which is located higher in the atmosphere – in stratosphere.

 - Dan Robinson, Catatumbo lightning in Venezuela: Overview and Myths, Storm Highway.
 Accessed in the 21st August 2010.